 How healthy is South Indian food?

 This is the most frequent question I have encountered.
-Yes, South Indian food is light and doesn't contain much oil or carbohydrates.
+Yes, South Indian food is light and doesn't contain much oil or fat.
 Also, they prefer steamed dishes rather than fried ones.
 The vast use of lentils, vegetables, coconut, and curry leaves makes the food healthier.
 There is little or no cream in any of the recipes.

-They don't use potatoes in their food, unlike North Indian food, where potatoes play a vital role.
+They don't use potatoes as much as in North Indian food, where potatoes are widely used in everyday curries (like aloo gobi, aloo baingan, aloo tomato, etc.).
 This cuisine focuses heavily on vegetables.

 Since they use coconut oil for cooking, it makes them extra healthy with the added benefits of coconut oil.
 Coconut oil has high healthy saturated fats.
 These fats can boost fat burning and provide the body and brain with quick energy.
 So this is helpful in weight reduction.
 They raise good HDL cholesterol in the blood and keep our hearts healthy.
 This is excellent because the skin helps build collagen and brings in elasticity.
 Coconut oil can also reverse Alzheimer's disease to some extent.

-South Indian Snacks
+South Indian Snacks and Recipes

-Tiffin is generally a meal that is neither very heavy nor very light and can be taken as breakfast, lunch, or dinner.
+Tiffin is generally a meal that is neither very heavy nor light and can be taken as breakfast, lunch, or dinner.
 South Indian tiffins are easy dishes like idli chutney, idli sambar, sambar rice, dosa sambar, etc.

 Rice and lentil dishes are popular on South Indian lunch and dinner menus.
 Rice is special in South Indian cuisine, and lentils are popular.
 Ragi, or finger millet, is a staple food in Karnataka.